opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The extra time after exiting a public transport vehicle.
+The extra time to exit a public transport vehicle.

-The slack is added to the time after leaving the transit vehicle.
+The slack is added to arrival time of the transit vehicle.

 This also influences the time it takes to transfer.